MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/Perform-Initial-Configurations.md

 The following section requires you have the [mobile solution (Resco Woodford) installed](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/field-service/install-the-mobile-app) and the mobile project imported.

-In a **non-private internet explorer browser**, log into your Dynamics 365 organization as a system administrator and navigate to **Settings &gt; Woodford &gt; MobileCRM Woodford**
+In a **non-private internet explorer browser**, log into your Dynamics 365 organization as a system administrator and navigate to **Settings > Woodford > MobileCRM Woodford**

 ![Perform Initial Configurations image18](media/Perform-Initial-Configurations-image18.png)